20 Tips For Buying Second Hand Cars In Sydney (or anywhere in Australia)

 What went wrong with the used car dealership?

-Once we bought the car, we had drama after drama, that it took three weeks after we handed the money over before we had access to it.
+Once we bought our second hand car, we had drama after drama, that it took three weeks after we handed the money over before we had access to it.

 The aircon wasn’t working properly and the dealer brushed it off like it would be really easy to fix.
 I assumed we would get the car on the day we paid for it.